 In SQL, database means it is a place where we can store data in one place and use that data for transactions like insert, update, delete, etc… based on requirements.
-In SQL database we can secure data by providing limited access permissions for users and we can use database for online transactions.
+In the SQL database, we can secure data by providing limited access permissions for users and we can use the database for online transactions.

-SQL Server database is a combinations of multiple tables, procedures, functions, etc. and by using SQL database we can access a data from anywhere based on requirement of our applications.
+SQL Server database is a combination of multiple tables, procedures, functions, etc. and by using the SQL database we can access data from anywhere based on the requirement of our applications.

-In sql, we can create a databases either by using CREATE DATABASE statement or directly from SQL Server Management Studio.
+In SQL, we can create databases either by using the CREATE DATABASE statement or directly from SQL Server Management Studio.